foadnamjoo/foadnamjoo/README.md

 Hi there![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 ============================================================================================================================

-I'm a Ph.D. student in Computer Science at the University of Utah, specializing in AI, geospatial analytics, and scalable machine learning systems.
+I'm Foad, a Ph.D. student in Computer Science at the University of Utah, specializing in AI, geospatial analytics, and scalable machine learning systems.
 My work bridges research and real-world applications, from developing AI-powered motion tracking systems to designing algorithms for large-scale environmental data analysis.
 Passionate about solving complex problems, I build intelligent, efficient, and impactful solutions at the intersection of data science, software engineering, and machine learning.

-* 🌍  I'm based in United States
+* 🌍  I'm based in the United States
 * 🖥️  See my portfolio at [users.cs.utah.edu/~foad27](https://users.cs.utah.edu/~foad27/)
 * ✉️  You can contact me at [foad.namjoo@gmail.com](mailto:foad.namjoo@gmail.com)